-In assessing the Institute's ability to continue as a going concern, the Council members have considered the organisation's liquidity position and reviewed cash flow forecasts for the foreseeable future.
+In assessing the Institute's ability to continue as a going concern, the Council members have considered whether there are any material uncertainties affecting the Institute's ability to continue as a going concern, the organisation's liquidity position and reviewed cash flow forecasts for the foreseeable future.
 In addition to its cash reserves, it has an investment portfolio to draw upon and two properties, with no external debt or security.